How to Spot Financial Fraud

 1. First, an emphasis on emotions.
 Scammers can use traditional social channels such as chambers of commerce, social groups and even religious groups to find their prey.
 They can also use online social networks with advertising or even develop their own network of contacts.
 They are usually very charming and friendly.
 Although their means of attack are very diverse, their weapon of choice is almost always to use people’s emotions to win them over to their cause.
 They try to make you fearful, envious, or desirous, or they use your empathy for a cause or a person.
 They will work on your feelings rather than your logic or wisdom.

 2. Second, most frauds are sold as unique or exclusive opportunities.
 Even scammers who try to lure their victims by plastering the Internet with false advertisements will tend to make you think it’s a well-kept secret.
-They’ll have you believe that the experts don’t know anything about their strategy…
+They’ll have you believe that the experts know nothing about their strategy…

-3. Thirdly, they will use allusions to famous people or a group of expert investors or any other “name-dropping” strategy to make you feel jealous!
+3. Thirdly, they will use allusions to famous people, a group of expert investors, or any other “name-dropping” strategy to make you jealous!
 If the rich do it, then why not me?

 4. Fourth, fraudsters will create a sense of urgency.
 Financial fraudsters may use aggressive sales techniques to get investors to act quickly.
 Scams are often offered with a short window of opportunity.
 The opportunities are presented as once-in-a-lifetime, exclusive investments that must be seized quickly.
 In general, they want to prevent victims from seeking the advice of a professional or someone close to them who knows what they are doing.

 5. Fifth, fraudsters may be reluctant to provide information about their business or investment.
 They will often cut their explanations short with imprecise and unclear information.
-We can’t say it enough, it’s important to understand the full implications of an investment.
+We can’t say it enough; it’s essential to understand the full implications of an investment.

-In finance, as in many other areas, there are no free rides.
-It is true that the wealthiest may have discounts on financial fees and may negotiate a slightly higher return on an investment or a better rate on a loan, but this is an economy of scale for the financial institution and we are generally talking about a fraction of a percent.
+There are no free rides in finance, as in many other areas.
+It is true that the wealthiest may have discounts on financial fees and may negotiate a slightly higher return on an investment or a better rate on a loan, but this is an economy of scale for the financial institution, and we are generally talking about a fraction of a percent.

-The rule of thumb that will save you from a lot of pain is this: if an opportunity seems too good to be true, then you have your answer.
-It probably is.
+The rule of thumb that will save you from much pain is this: if an opportunity seems too good to be true, it probably is.

-Often it is just a matter of checking on the Internet and with the professionals who are advising you, to uncover the scam.
-As a first step, when talking to a financial advisor, start by searching the AMF website to verify the licensure of an individual and firm.
+Often, it is just a matter of checking on the Internet and with the professionals advising you to uncover the scam.
+The first step when talking to a financial advisor is to search the AMF website to verify the licensure of an individual and firm.
 It may also be a good idea to do a Google or LinkedIn search on the individual or firm approaching you to see if any red flags appear.

 Author